bello-mary/bello-mary/README.md

 - 👋 Hi, I’m @bello-mary
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently a student at Nova Scotia Community College.
-- 💞️ I’m looking to collaborate on learning programming
+- 💞️ I’m an IT Data Analytics student graduating June 13th 2023.
-- 📫 How to reach me at W0451351@campus.nscc.com
+- 📫 I can be reached at talkmaryakiya@yahoo.com going forward.

 <!---
 bello-mary/bello-mary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.